aristanetworks/avd/benchmarks/README.md

 The default CodSpeed suite is intentionally small and stable:

+- `test_molecule_scenarios.py` loads the `eos_designs_unit_tests` project through
-- `test_molecule_scenarios.py` benchmarks per-host validation, structured config generation, and EOS config rendering for representative hosts from the `eos_designs_unit_tests` molecule scenario.
-Fabric facts are prepared outside the timed path.
+  the end-to-end framework and benchmarks in-process structured config and EOS config rendering for representative hosts.
+Fabric facts are prepared outside the per-host timed path.
 It also benchmarks fabric-wide facts generation for the full scenario.
 - `test_large_fabric_scaling.py` benchmarks a deterministic synthetic full workflow.
 The 15-device case runs in the default suite; the 150-device case is marked `benchmark_scale` and is only intended for full/manual runs.

-The benchmark suite does not invoke Molecule CLI, Docker, CloudVision, ANTA runner, or network services.
+The benchmark suite does not invoke Molecule CLI, Docker, CloudVision, ANTA runner, network services, or multiprocessing.
+Normal end-to-end runs continue to use multiprocessing; benchmarks execute the shared stages inline so CodSpeed can use deterministic CPU simulation instead of walltime.

 ## GitHub Actions